Overview of the hydroserverpy.api

 Example: Get Things

-# Get all Things
+# Get all visible things

-things = hs_api.things.list()
+public_things = hs_api.things.list()

-# Get Thing with a given ID
+# Get thing with a given ID

 Example: Create Thing

-# Create a new Thing on HydroServer
+# Create a new thing in HydroServer

 new_thing = hs_api.things.create(

-description='This is a site that records environmental observations.',
+description="This is a site that records environmental observations.",

-data_disclaimer='WARNING: These data may be provisional and subject to revision.'
+data_disclaimer="WARNING: These data may be provisional and subject to revision.",

 )